-Our Lady of Angels is a church connected non-profit home that has 58 beds which qualify for Medicare and Medicaid payments as well as an additional 50 shelter care beds.
+Our Lady of Angels is a church connected non-profit home that has 58 beds, which qualify for Medicare and Medicaid payments as well as an additional 50 shelter care beds.
 Its staff level has been deemed more than adequate, receiving five stars.
-Its quality measures received an above average rating, but the facility has a history of health inspection deficiencies that may raise concern.
+Its quality measures received an above-average rating, but the facility has a history of overall inspection deficiencies that may raise concern.

 222 North Hammes Avenue

 Administrator- Phillip Baratta